Cultural Resources

 Introductory Information

 Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended, and implementing regulations at 36 CFR 800, mandate that federal agencies take into account the effects their undertakings may have on historic properties.
 During the Section 106 process, federal agencies work with Consulting Parties to identify historic properties within their project’s Area of Potential Effect (APE).
 They determine if projects will have an adverse effect on those properties and then resolve adverse effects through avoidance, minimization, or mitigation.
-The Federal Energy Regulatory Commission (FERC) is the lead federal agency for the purposes of compliance with Section 106 for this Project.
+The Federal Energy Regulatory Commission (FERC) is the lead federal agency for compliance with Section 106 for this Project.

 Consultation began on the project in October of 2014, in the ‘prefile’ phase of the project.
 FERC has conducted consultation (36 CFR 800.2) with federal, state, and local land-managing agencies as well as Alaska Native Claims Settlement Act (ANCSA) corporations that own lands within the Project area.
 Additionally, FERC consulted with Tribes, Tribal entities, and other organizations and individuals with a demonstrated interest in the Project.